VA Loan Clients: Serve Military Families With Trust and Referrals

 Be careful with financial claims.
 Do not quote specific VA rates unless you are licensed.
 Use ranges and process guidance instead of promises.

 Military clients often have heightened privacy concerns, so treat data like it matters.
-Use encrypted forms, limit what you collect, and set expectations on how you store and use information.
+Use secure forms, limit what you collect, and set expectations on how you store and use information.

 Your Post-Closing Referral Loop Inside the Unit